 ARTICLE VIII.
 NOMINATIONS, ELECTIONS, ANNUAL REPORTS AND INSTALLATION OF OFFICERS

-- Nominations of Officers shall be made by a slate presented from the Neighborhood Council.
+- Nominations of Officers shall be made by a slate presented from the Executive Board.
 Voting members can nominate candidates for consideration to the Neighborhood Council.

-- Upon installation of the Neighborhood Council members whose terms begin at the close of the Annual Meeting, all documents, records, and any materials pertaining to the duties of the office as designated in the bylaws which are in the possession of the outgoing Officers shall be submitted to the newly elected counterpart within 14 days of the installation.
+- Upon installation of the Executive Board members whose terms begin at the close of the Annual Meeting, all documents, records, and any materials pertaining to the duties of the office as designated in the bylaws which are in the possession of the outgoing Officers shall be submitted to the newly elected counterpart within 14 days of the installation.

-- Any vacancy occurring during the term of any Officer shall be filled by appointment by the Neighborhood Council.
+- Any vacancy occurring during the term of any Officer shall be filled by appointment by the Executive Board.

 ARTICLE IX.
 FISCAL RESPONSIBILITY